Everly Hall 224

-In addition to the requirements of Graduate Education, applicants for the MEd in the curriculum studies program must provide the following:
+In addition to the requirements of Graduate Division, applicants for the MEd in the curriculum studies program must provide the following:

 Some concentrations may have additional prerequisites, so please check our website.

 MEd-CS courses are scheduled to meet the needs of educators, and some programs are completely online.

 Additional details about the program are available at coe.hawaii.edu/academics/curriculum-studies.
 Please download Handbook 1: Prospective and New Students.